Invasive Species, Diseases, & Pests

 - Preventative Chemical Treatment

-Chemical Treatment Systemic trunk injections of emamectin benzoate 4% performed by a licensed and bonded tree care expert once every three years can be highly effective in treating and preventing EAB infections.
-Treatments will have to be repeated every three years as long as EAB populations remain high in the area, likely ten years at a minimum.
-Mid-May to mid-June is the optimal time for injections in Minnesota.
+This option is cheaper than tree removal and gives you the best chance of saving ash trees on your property.
+Chemical Treatment Systemic trunk injections of emamectin benzoate 4% performed by a licensed and bonded tree care expert once every two to three years can be highly effective in treating and preventing EAB infections.
+Treatments will have to be repeated every two to three years as long as EAB populations remain high in the area, likely twenty years at a minimum.
+Mid-May through August is the optimal time for injections in Minnesota.
 Please keep in mind that chemical treatments are only effective on ash trees that are still healthy or only lightly to moderately affected by EAB.
-Consult an ISA certified arborist or the City’s forester (763 706-3708) to determine if your ash trees are good candidates for treatment.
+Consult an ISA-certified arborist or the City's Forester (763 706-3722) to determine if your ash trees are good candidates for treatment.
+Visit www.rainbowtreecare.com/columbia-heights for more info on a citywide discount on ash treatments for residents from Rainbow Treecare.

 If the tree is already showing noticeable signs of disease resulting from EAB, the only viable option is removal.
-The best time to remove trees is during the dormant season, January to March.
+The best time to remove trees is during the dormant season, November through April.
 Tree removals in Columbia Heights must be performed by contractors licensed to work within the City.
 Always choose a licensed, bonded, and insured tree care professional and seek multiple estimates if possible.
 Keep in mind, Anoka County is under formal EAB quarantine established by the MN Department of Agriculture.
 All wood and waste from ash tree removals are subject to regulation under the MDA quarantine and must be disposed of properly.
+Use licensed contractors for tree removal.
+Find a list of local licensed tree care contractors here.

 Residents are encouraged to look at their ash trees for signs of EAB.
 Checking for EAB, reporting possible infestations, and following quarantines can slow the spread of EAB.